 This Commons Briefing Paper on the Ivory Bill covers the Government proposal to ban the commercial use of elephant ivory, with some exceptions.
 It also include background information on the ivory trade, its impact on wild elephant populations and international efforts to address this.
 The Bill has its Second Reading in the House of Commons on 4 January 2018.Jump to full report >>

 An international agreement in 1989 to effectively ban international trade in ivory was brought in under the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES).
-This agreement listed African elephant ivory on Appendix I to the Convention, meaning trade in ivory was limited to “exceptional circumstances.”
-This did not affect legal domestic markets, which were allowed to continue—and did so in many countries.
+This agreement listed African elephant ivory on Appendix I to the Convention in 1990, meaning trade in ivory was limited to “exceptional circumstances.”
+This did not affect legal domestic markets, which were allowed to continue, and did so in many countries.

 However, there has been rising international concern over the declining population of African savanna elephants.
 Between 2007 and 2014 the savanna elephant population declined by 30 percent, largely due to poaching.
 A recent census of the savanna elephant population found that “elephants are struggling both inside and outside parks.”